Endia Lindo, Ph.D.

 - Research Methods

-- Improving the implementation and sustainability of research-based reading interventions.
+- Informing evidence based practice and Improving the implementation and sustainability of research-based reading interventions.

-- Contribution of social and familial factors in student’s reading comprehension outcomes.
+- The role of context and contribution of social and familial factors in student’s reading comprehension outcomes.

 - Parent engagement in the late elementary and middle grades.